mikesmallhelp/wacat/README.md

 ### Configure wait time

 By default wacat waits each page download 2000 milliseconds.
 Configure the page download wait time in milliseconds with --wait flag.
-The wait time is at least 1 milliseconds.
 The example command with 1000 milliseconds wait is:

 ```
 wacat test --wait 1000 https://mikesmallhelp-test-application.vercel.app/